Josephcc2/AI-Assistant/README.md

 Default name is John and default Timezone is EST

 - Modify `config.py` to change selected model, max tokens, and persona (User's name is also found here)
+  - Suggested model is claude-sonnet-4-6
-- Modify `tools/` to modify the tools the assistant has access to
+- Modify `tools/` to view all and edit the tools the assistant has access to

 ## Running the Project
 To run the project, run the `run_chat.bat` file